SAP-samples/teched2022-DT264/exercises/ex2/README.md

 1. Open the SAP Mobile Start again and navigate to the Application Tab ("Apps")

-2. Perform a refresh my pulling down the scoll section
+2. Perform a refresh by pulling down the scoll section

 3. You should be able to see the Group with the create app